Bikossor/predate/packages/predate-website/docs/api/createDateTime.md

 # `createDateTime`

-Creates a new `DateTime` from the given parameters.
+Creates a new `PreDateTime` from the given parameters.

 ```ts
 function createDateTime(params: {